microchad/bw/src/routes/docs/gridception.md

 # Gridception

-Inspired by Christopher Nolan's film Inception (2010), 'gridception' is the name @SuperPhatArrow gave to the idea of using seed words in one Entropy Grid to create another Entropy Grid - and then doing the same again, and again, and again, if so desired - via our Determininstic Grid feature.
+Inspired by Christopher Nolan's film Inception (2010), 'gridception' is the name @SuperPhatArrow gave to the idea of using seed words in one Entropy Grid to create another Entropy Grid - and then doing the same again, and again, and again, if so desired - via our Determininstic Grid and Grid Regeneration features.

 ![inception-inspired entropy grids](/gridception.png)